We value your privacy

 The 'unnamed chilli' (green or red) – Not its real name of course.
 These are the standard mild-to-medium heat chillies that are sold in mixed packs in the shops.
 Although it's not specified on the pack they're usually actually the Serrano variety, and their heat will vary considerably from batch to batch and month to month.
 The best way to check is to cut a sliver off and taste it to see if you've got a mild kick or a hefty punch.

 Bird eye or finger chillies (green or red) – Commonly used in Thai foods these have a hefty seed-to-flesh ration, and as the seeds and their membrane carry most of the heat these are correspondingly spicy.
 To get their punch without overwhelming a dish, cut a slit in the centre of the chilli then add it whole to your dish.
 Remove when the heat level is to your liking.

 Jalapeño (green) – Mild, these look very much like the green versions of the 'unnamed chilli' chillies, but they have a distinct herbaceous flavour and are generally mellow enough for stuffing and eating whole - try filling them with cream cheese then baking them in the oven for a fabulous pre-dinner nibble.

 Scotch bonnet (green, yellow, orange, or red) – The flavour bomb of the chilli world.
 As well as packing an awesome level of heat, these pumpkin or heart-shaped chillies have a deep tropical fruit flavour to them, which is integral to Caribbean cuisine.
 Because of their high heat levels they should be used with caution and, preferably, a pair of rubber gloves.

-Chilli Notes by Thomasina Miers (Hodder & Stoughton) is in stores from 8th May.
+Chilli Notes by Thomasina Miers (Hodder & Stoughton) is out now.